lnbits/hardware-wallet/README.md

 then publishes that exact source-built image and its ESP application image hash in the GitHub release notes and as an `ESP_IMAGE_SHA256.txt` release asset.
 The same CI-built files are deployed to the web installer.
-The hash is also calculated from the running application partition by the device when it boots.
+The hash is also calculated from the running application partition by the device on the first boot of that exact build.
 Compare all three values; they should be identical.
+The device stores the build identity and last eight hash characters after confirmation, so later boots can show the fingerprint ending without hashing the full application partition again.
+A different build is detected even when its human-readable firmware version has not changed.
+Erasing or reformatting device storage also clears the record and intentionally triggers verification again.

 You can independently verify the firmware file included in this repository: